Limited launch: MAY batch, 85% claimed

 5. Reduce Passive Dopamine Hits

 This is the hard one, and it's essential for anyone serious about how to increase attention span.
-Your phone is a dopamine slot machine, and every app on it is designed by teams of engineers to keep you pulling the lever.
+Your phone is built to keep pulling your attention back, especially when apps are designed around constant rewards and novelty.

 Practical interventions that work: